-A 1+1 parallel system is a typical configuration.
-You can set the number of requisite UPSs and redundant ones on the LCD or WebUI.
+- A 1+1 parallel system is a typical configuration.
+You can set the number of requisite UPSs and redundant ones on the LCD or WebUI. - If the mains and bypass use different power sources, ensure that the neutral wires of the mains and bypass input power sources are equipotential.
+For example, the mains and bypass inputs are from the same transformer.